R&D // Measurement Infrastructure P&L Readiness

 Cost of Delay

-Telemetry alone won't fix a broken incentive structure.
-If compensation and power structures remain siloed, people will still game the system.
-A marketing team compensated on MQL volume will manufacture MQLs even if the downstream economics are garbage.
-Humans optimize incentives, not mission statements.
+One caveat worth noting: better metrics alone won't fix a broken incentive structure.
+If compensation and power remain siloed, people will optimize accordingly.
+A marketing team compensated on lead volume will manufacture leads even when the downstream economics don't recover.
+People follow incentives, not mission statements.
+New metrics have to come with structural change or they become a more sophisticated way to assign blame.

 01